Softeks V-24 Lastivka: Design and development

 The Lastochka has a tricycle undercarriage with main legs retracting inwards; each leg has a pneumatic shock absorber and carries a single wheel fitted with hydraulic brakes.
 The nosewheel retracts forwards.
 The aircraft is designed to operate from water or snow, using floats or skis, if required.

-The first flight took place on 20 November 2012 and the Lastochka was first demonstrated in public at the SP Korolyov Aviation Meeting, held from 17-20 Jane 2010 at Smokovka airport, Zhytomyr.
+The first flight took place on 20 November 2012 and the Lastochka was first demonstrated in public at the SP Korolyov Aviation Meeting, held from 17 to 20 Jane 2010 at Smokovka airport, Zhytomyr.